DanteCely/Mercado-Libre-Test/README.md

 # Mercado-Libre-Test

-To run the test you have to fisrt run the back end project and then the fronend project.
+To run the test you have to first run the back-end project and then the front-end project.

 ### Backend project